 Gathering Moss Home Accessories and Decorative Objects

 Upstairs in the store, you’ll find an incredible selection of home accessories and decorative objects, many of which make cute gifts for friends.
-Nkuku and Dassie are the two key brands stocked who are known for their ethical, fair trade supplies.
+Nkuku and Dassie are the two key brands stocked that are known for their ethical, fair trade supplies.
 Products available include pretty raffia baskets, reclaimed bottles, wooden candlestick holders, pillar candles, wire lanterns, incense sticks, decorative pots, glass vases, wooden carved photo frames, patterned throws and cushions.

 Mugs and Cups

-You can also pick up tableware including plates, bowls, cups, mugs and teapots.
+You can also pick up tableware, including plates, bowls, cups, mugs and teapots.
 The rustic wooden chopping boards are perfect gifts for new homeowners.
 If you love Moroccan goods, you might be interested in the brass tray table and colourful glasses for your mint tea.
 This shop is such a treasure trove of beautiful objects that you’ll undoubtedly fall in love with plenty of pieces.